• Skip to main content

 • You live in a community property state.

 If you believe that you shouldn’t be held responsible for your late spouse’s tax liability, you may want to look into Innocent Spouse Relief.
-This program allows qualifying applicants to get relief from tax debts due to their late spouses.
+This program allows qualifying applicants to obtain relief from tax debts incurred by their late spouses.

 How to find out if a decedent owes taxes